Introvert66/introvert66/README.md

 * ChatGPT
 * GitHub

+---

 ## 🎯 My Goal

-To build a real, professional SaaS product that helps traders improve their performance using AI.
+To build a real, professional SaaS product that helps traders improve performance using AI.

 ---